hemerajs/graphql-hemera/README.md

 This setup demonstrate how to use Hemera for resolving your GraphQL queries.
 Because of the flexibility of GraphQL you have to deal with many resolvers hemera can provide you a way to manage this in a very simple and flexible way.
 Combine GraphQL with the power of pattern matching.

 - The [User Service](src/user-service) is provided by Hemera
-- The [Resolvers](src/graphql/resolvers.js) are fullfilling by Hemera
+- The [Resolvers](src/graphql/resolvers.js) are fullfilled by Hemera
 - The [payload](src/user-service/index.js) is validated by Hemera

 ## Show me